Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

         - End graph
     - ...

-Notice that one graph can span multiple stream frames, and one stream frame can contain multiple graphs.
+Notice that one named graph can span multiple stream frames, and one stream frame can contain multiple graphs.
 The consumer will be able to read the graphs one frame at a time, without having to know how many graphs there are in total.

-#### Graph stream – "a stream of datasets"
+#### RDF dataset stream (as `QUADS`)

-You want to stream RDF datasets – for example using the [RSP Data Model](https://streamreasoning.org/RSP-QL/Abstract%20Syntax%20and%20Semantics%20Document/), where each element is a named graph and a bunch of statements about this graph in the default graph.
-You can use a graph stream, where the stream frames correspond to different datasets:
+You want to stream RDF datasets – similar to the "a stream of graphs" case above, but your elements are entire datasets.
+This is logically an [RDF dataset stream](https://w3id.org/stax/dev/taxonomy#rdf-dataset-stream), which can be physically encoded as a `QUADS` stream, where the stream frames correspond to different datasets:

 ??? example "Example (click to expand)"

     - Stream frame 1
         - Stream options
+        - Quad 1 (of dataset 1)
+        - Quad 2 (of dataset 1)
+        - ...
+        - Quad 454 (of dataset 1)
+    - Stream frame 2
+        - Quad 1 (of dataset 2)
+        - Quad 2 (of dataset 2)
+        - ...
+        - Quad 323 (of dataset 2)
+    - ...

+The mechanism is exactly the same as with a triple stream of graphs.

+[RiverBench](http://w3id.org/riverbench) uses this pattern for distributing its RDF dataset streams (see [example](https://w3id.org/riverbench/datasets/nanopubs/dev)).
+Note that in RiverBench the stream may be equivalently considered a flat RDF quad stream – the serialization is the same, it only depends on the interpretation on the side of the consumer.

+#### RDF dataset stream (as `GRAPHS`)

+You want to stream RDF datasets or a subclass of them – for example [timestamped named graphs](https://w3id.org/stax/dev/taxonomy#timestamped-rdf-named-graph-stream), using the [RSP Data Model](https://streamreasoning.org/RSP-QL/Abstract%20Syntax%20and%20Semantics%20Document/), where each stream element is a named graph and a bunch of statements about this graph in the default graph.
+This can be physically encoded as a `GRAPHS` stream, where the stream frames correspond to different datasets:

+??? example "Example (click to expand)"

+    - Stream frame 1
+        - Stream options
         - Start graph (default)
-        - Triple 1 (of default graph)
+        - Triple 1 (of default graph, dataset 1)
-        - Triple 2 (of default graph)
+        - Triple 2 (of default graph, dataset 1)
         - ...
-        - Triple 134 (of default graph)
+        - Triple 134 (of default graph, dataset 1)
         - End graph
         - Start graph (named)
-        - Triple 1 (of named graph)
+        - Triple 1 (of named graph, dataset 1)
-        - Triple 2 (of named graph)
+        - Triple 2 (of named graph, dataset 1)
         - ...
-        - Triple 97 (of named graph)
+        - Triple 97 (of named graph, dataset 1)
         - End graph
     - Stream frame 2
         - Start graph (default)
-        - Triple 1 (of default graph)
+        - Triple 1 (of default graph, dataset 2)
-        - Triple 2 (of default graph)
+        - Triple 2 (of default graph, dataset 2)
         - ...
-        - Triple 77 (of default graph)
+        - Triple 77 (of default graph, dataset 2)
         - End graph
         - Start graph (named)
-        - Triple 1 (of named graph)
+        - Triple 1 (of named graph, dataset 2)
-        - Triple 2 (of named graph)
+        - Triple 2 (of named graph, dataset 2)
         - ...
-        - Triple 21 (of named graph)
+        - Triple 21 (of named graph, dataset 2)
         - End graph
     - ...

-Of course each stream frame can contain more than one named graph, and the graphs can be of different sizes.
+Of course each stream frame could contain more than one named graph, and the graphs can be of different sizes.

 ## Ordering and delivery guarantees